EricDelerue/cardanode/README.md

 ## Note:

-For work problems and therefore availability problems, the author hopes he has achieved the necessary and sufficient features to allow Cardano's technicians to evaluate his skills and potential.
+The author hopes he has achieved the necessary and sufficient features to allow Cardano's technicians to evaluate his skills and potential.

 The following functionalities do not appear in the project: